aydenp/Ambience/README.md

 Change the colour of your Hue lights (including light strips) based on the content of your Mac's display.

+**UNFINISHED WITH DEVELOPMENT PAUSED:** Development on this project will resume when I get the necessary hardware to test with and fully complete it.

 ## Why would I want this?

 It can make some setups look really cool.
 For example, if you have a Hue lightstrip behind a desk with your iMac on it, this can look amazing while in use.